Seb-geospatial/BlenderMapDEM/README.md

 <br/>

-# 📦 Functions in this Module <a name = "functions"></a>
+# 📦 Functions in this Package <a name = "functions"></a>
-Below you will find documentation surrounding the functions featured in this module, their parameters, and usage examples.
+Below you will find documentation surrounding the functions featured in this package, their parameters, and usage examples.

 The functions are roughly organized in the order they would most likely be used in, if you wish to find a specific function refer to the [table of contents](#contents).